IES-SARLab/SBATool/README.md

 |lumberton_hand.tif|HANDEM values in meters|No|
 |lumberton_lia.tif|Local incidence angles in degrees|No|
 |lumberton_val.tif|Validation data<br />0=no change<br />1=change|No|

+Note that all input files need to share the same prefix.

 ## Job configuration
 Key parameters for the processing and their explanations are offered directly in ```config.txt```